SEI-R-7-26/class_wiki/README.md

 ![Wiki](https://media.wired.com/photos/5955ac6b5992c54331ac161b/191:100/pass/2000px-Wikipedia-logo-v2-en-F.jpg)

 ___
-Welcome to the SEI-R-1-25 Class Wiki. <br/><br/> This repository is a place where all of the course content we've covered can be found.
-Content will be organized by Unit, Week, and Day, with the lesson repos and class recordings for each day.
+Welcome to the SEI-R-1-25 Class Wiki. <br/><br/> This repository is a place where all of the course content that we've covered can be found.
+Content is organized by Unit and Week with lesson repos and class recordings for each day.

 Daily Javascript Challenges can be found [here](https://github.com/SEI-R-1-25/daily_js_challenges).

-Computer Science Algorithms and Data Structures repo can be found [here](https://github.com/SEI-R-1-25/cs_data_structures).
+Computer Science Algorithms and Data Structures can be found [here](https://github.com/SEI-R-1-25/cs_data_structures).

 ___
 <details><summary><strong>Class Policies</strong></summary><p>

-Below, you will find class policies and requirements as laid out in Orientation on the first day of class and as conveyed by the Instructional Team.
+Below, you will find Class Policies and Requirements as laid out in Orientation and conveyed by the Instructional Team.
 We compile them here for your reference and review.

 </p>